Skip to main content

 Steely campaigned for Carl Sanders in 1970 for governor and he worked on the unsuccessful Gingrich congressional campaigns of 1974 and 1976.
 Gingrich won election to the U.S. House of Representatives in 1978 and Steely worked as a congressional aide from 1978 to 1992.
 He served as the head of the advisory committee on matters of campaign and policy during the beginning of Gingrich’s congressional career.
 He also communicated the goals and ideas of Gingrich to the local Carrollton office.
 In 2000, he published a biography of Gingrich titled The Gentleman from Georgia.

-Steely founded the Georgia’s Political Heritage Program (GPHP) in 1983 with the deposit of Newt Gingrich’s congressional papers and lead the program for the next three decades.
-Oral history interviews, largely conducted by Steely, are centerpiece of the GPHP.
+Steely founded the Georgia’s Political Heritage Program (GPHP) in 1983 with the deposit of Newt Gingrich’s congressional papers and led the program for the next three decades.
+Oral history interviews, largely conducted by Steely, are the centerpiece of the GPHP.
 The oral histories began with a series of interviews with former Governor Herman Talmadge.
 Interviews focus on former politicians, including members of congress, governors and state legislators.
 The University of West Georgia Ingram Library’s Special Collections holds the Georgia’s Political Heritage Program records.

 Mel Steely died on January 13, 2019, in Carrollton, Georgia.